A Guide to the Best 2022 Benefits for Veterans in Arkansas

 Arkansas State Veterans Home at North Little Rock

-The Arkansas State Veterans Home at North Little Rock (ASVH-NLR) is the first veterans home in Arkansas developed from the ground up for the sole purpose of long-term care for veterans.
+The Arkansas State Veterans Home at North Little Rock (ASVH-NLR) is the first veterans home in Arkansas to be developed entirely for the sole purpose of providing long-term care for veterans.

-Honorable discharge is a criterion for admission, as is medical need for nursing home placement.
+Honorable discharge is a criterion for admission, as is the medical need for nursing home placement.

 Arkansas residents have first priority.
 Veterans, veteran’s spouses, and Gold Star parents may apply for admission.